 It really was one of those mornings where I should have shuffled around the block with the pups, planted myself on the sofa, and worked on the computer all day doing things that are creative or move my life forward, like my book, this blog, or my gentle toe-dip back into social media.
 But I’m so freakin’ burned out on how much work it took to get the first episode posted on our YouTube channel, the thought of getting on the computer was incomprehensible.
 And I really had made my flare worse with all that exercise.
 So I decided to juice and do a bunch of food prep for the week.

 Chronic fatigue syndrome was my first diagnosis.
 When I have referred to relapsing in the past, it is because CFS has taken me down.
-Last time my relapse was triggered by the flu and lasted for like three years.
+The last time my relapse was triggered by the flu and lasted for like three years.
 I have said it a million times and I will say it again, give me fibromyalgia any day over the life-stopper that is CFS.
 So today after I spent three hours cooking and doing dishes, I felt the tip of that deep, pervasive, enveloping fatigue start spreading from the inside of my bones and keep going until it had taken over my eyelids.

-Getting sick again, to the point where I can’t do anything but veg out on General Hospital and Jane the Virgin all day, is the most important thing for me to avoid.
+Getting sick again, to the point where I can’t do anything but veg out on General Hospital and Jane the Virgin all day is the most important thing for me to avoid.
 It’s not being a loser.
-It’s not not accomplishing my dreams.
-It’s not never getting my book published.
+It’s not accomplishing my dreams.
+It’s never getting my book published.
 And it’s certainly not failing to get in shape again.
-No, the most important charge I have, the only one that matters, is doing everything within my power to not relapse.
+No, the most important change I have, the only one that matters, is doing everything within my power to not relapse.
 It may happen by circumstance, I have an illness.
 But I have an obligation to myself, a personal responsibility to put my health first, and I have not been doing that.
 Tomorrow I will.